musabdullah0/designdupe/README.md

 4. Click on any color or font to copy it to your clipboard

 ## Chrome Web Store Description
-Past: install one extension to identify colors, another for fonts, and then hover over individual elements to copy

-Now: click on the DesignDupe extension and see all of the fonts/colors present on the page instantly!
+Click on the DesignDupe extension icon in your Chrome top bar and see all of the fonts/colors present on the current page instantly!

+Please leave a review if you enjoy using it!

 ## History:

+1.2
+  - added footer with feedback form link (https://docs.google.com/forms/d/e/1FAIpQLSfRunP0WNp5eVt2j5DXx9DztAhdHu7vSJyLggkD_10rxwJUXA/viewform)

 1.1
   - fonts/colors now side by side